anna-podhajska/DailyMoodApp/README.md

+### Personal mini-project

-Personal mini-project created during the 7th week of bootcamp.
+Created during the 7th week of bootcamp.

-Play-ground for JavaScript, React, Express, Knex
+Play-ground for JavaScript, React, Express, Knex.